Some courses displayed may not be offered every year.

 A laboratory survey of the diversity, physiology and ecology of marine prokaryotes, and methods used to identify, quantify and measure their activities.

-Prerequisite: Mathematics 3A-B or 34A-B; and EEMB 30 or PSTAT 5A; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: Mathematics 2A-B or 3A-B or 34A-B; and PSTAT 5A or PSTAT 5LS or PSTAT 109 or Math 4A or Psy 5; Completion of all listed prerequisites with a grade of C- or better.

 Linear models and least squares fitting: simple and multiple linear regression; analysis of variance (fixed, random and mixed models; crossed and nested effects; balanced and unbalanced designs); analysis of covariance, factorial designs; incomplete layouts; use of transformations.